murksebastian/MScThesis-MCpythiaDijet/README.md

 # MScThesis-MCpythiaDijet
-MC event generation for LHC dijet final states
+MC event generation for dijet and trijet event topologies produced at the LHC